fredcy/fredcy.github.io/updateloop.md

 Here is a simplified model of how an Elm 0.17 program operates.

 The `update` function blocks waiting for the next incoming `Msg`.
-When received it creates a new model value.
-The `view` and `subscriptions` functions then run against the new model value, then `update` waits for the next Msg.
+When received it creates a new model value and commands.
+The `view` and `subscriptions` functions then run against the new model value, producing new `Html Msg` and `Sub Msg` values, respectively.
+Then `update` waits for the next Msg.

 <!-- https://www.lucidchart.com/documents/edit/e84d384b-ff47-4549-bb18-df124af6bbae -->